History of the Hall & Lodge

 Lodge membership flourished at the time, as Berkeley was home to a large Finnish immigrant population.
 The hall was a busy place.
 As a mutual benefit society, the Lodge provided sickness and burial benefits for its members, and its social and cultural life was phenomenal for decades.
 Activities included stage plays, concerts, dances, an orchestra, choruses, a lending library, movies, and benefits.
 In more recent years, as the immigrant population has dwindled, Finnish cultural events are more sporadic.
 Nevertheless, the goal of maintaining a close connection with Finnish heritage and cultural practices still remain strong.

-Berkeley Lodge 21 has hosted many Finnish and Finnish-American performance groups, and put on dramatized readings of Finnish stage plays in English translation, arts shows and poetry readings.
+Today the Finnish Heritage Society, formerly Berkeley Lodge 21, host many Finnish and Finnish-American performance groups, arts shows and poetry readings.
 It has also coordinated voting in Finnish National Elections and registering expatriates.
-Current mainstay programs of the Lodge include the Bay Area’s Finnish Independence Day Celebration on the first Sunday of December and the annual May Day (Vappu) dances.
+Current mainstay programs of FHS include the Bay Area’s Finnish Independence Day Celebration on the first Sunday of December and the annual May Day (Vappu) dances.

 *Please see our Accessibility Project to find out how you can help us reach our goal of accessibility for all!